Explore Canterbury's literary links: Chaucer, Marlowe, Dickens, Tourtel and more.

 Themed tours are priced as follows:

-To book a themed tour, please contact us with your request.
+To book a themed tour for your group, please contact us with your request.

 Visit Canterbury's trio of UNESCO World Heritage sites; Canterbury Cathedral*, St Augustine's Abbey* and St Martin's Church.